Introduction to IFU Spectroscopy

 Integral field units (IFUs) combine imaging and spectroscopic capabilities to acquire spatially resolved 2-dimensional spectroscopy in a single astronomical exposure.
 By dispersing the light from discrete spatial elements of the field of view, an image of the source is acquired at each wavelength, and (equivalently) a spectrum is captured at each spatial position (Figure 1).
 This provides a powerful dataset to study the characteristics of a wide variety of extended astronomical sources, including galaxies, nebulae and crowded stellar fields.

-Each integral field spectrograph consists of two primary parts; the integral-field unit (IFU) that samples individual spatial elements of the astronomical scene, and a spectrograph+detector system that disperses and collects the light from each spatial element.
+Each integral field spectrograph consists of 2 primary parts; the integral field unit (IFU) that samples individual spatial elements of the astronomical scene, and a spectrograph+detector system that disperses and collects the light from each spatial element.
 IFUs are typically divided according to the method by which they sample the astronomical scene.
 As illustrated in Figure 2, slicers, fibers, and lenslets are all common methods.

 Image Slicer IFUs